rishabhsheth/TheLanguageOfMarkets/README.md

 ---

 ## Motivation
 Investors traditionally rely on financial statements to assess company performance, but quantitative metrics alone often overlook the nuances of human communication.
-Earnings calls provide rich qualitative insight, including tone, confidence, and sentiment directly from company leadership—signals that can shape investor expectations and drive short-term price action.
+Earnings calls provide rich qualitative insight, including tone, confidence, and sentiment directly from company leadership.
+These are serve as potential signals that can shape investor expectations and drive short-term price action.

 Our central research question: